 But I think you've only seen the tip of the iceberg.

-They're even worse uh in ways.
+They're even worse in a way.

 Hopefully, justices are around the corner.

-I'm not I'm not letting go until we resolve this.
+Mark Meadows, Ron DeSantis, I'm not letting go until we resolve this.

 And it's not funny by people that actually had the power.